Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Get to Namsan Park by bus, taxi, cable car, or by walking.

 There are multiple trails going up to Seoul Tower and take around 30 minutes.
-These are uphill but do make for a great workout!
-Bring water with you!

 If you don’t want to walk up, I highly recommend walking back down if you can.
 There’s viewing decks on the way down, plus some benches for a quick rest.